Logo

 In March 2020, Steve Ballmer agreed to buy The Forum in Inglewood, California.

-Connie Steve Ballmer is a University of Oregon alumnus and previously served on the institution's board of trustees.
+Connie Steve Ballmer is a University of Oregon alumna and previously was on the institution's board of trustees.

 On November 13,2014, it was announced that Steve Ballmer would provide a gift, estimated at $60 million, to Harvard University's computer science department.

-In 2022, Steve Ballmer made a large gift of $425 million to University of Oregon to fund a new institute for children's behavioral health.
+In 2022, Steve Ballmer donated $425 million to the University of Oregon to fund a new institute for children's behavioral health.

-Steve Ballmer serves on the World Chairman's Council of the Jewish National Fund, which means he has donated US$1 million or more to the JNF.
+Steve Ballmer is on the World Chairman's Council of the Jewish National Fund, which means he has donated US$1 million or more to the JNF.

 Steve Ballmer is reported to have contributed $10 million to fund teams of researchers who populated the website's database with official data.

-In 1990, Steve Ballmer married Connie Snyder; they have three sons.
+Steve Ballmer married philanthropist Connie Snyder in 1990, and the couple have three sons.